 - Be Real: Build your strategy around knowing who are are and what your company is all about.

 - Talk Honestly: Whether it’s in person or online, get constant feedback from your customers so you know what you are doing well with and how you can improve.

 - Cultivate Trust: Cultivate a purpose for your business that goes beyond wanting to make money.
 Share your passions and constantly build relationships with your customers.

 - Believe in your story: Tell customers why and how your company exists.
 If you don’t believe in your story no one else will.

 You may ask yourself, what’s so important about being authentic?
-The answer is one word ‘relatable’.
+In today’s world merely existing as a business is not enough.
+People want to know about the people behind the brand, they want to know your story and how your product is made.
 When consumers perceive your brand as authentic, then they feel comfortable putting their trust in you.
-Given the fast nature of the digital landscape today, it may seem like you can learn to be authentic on the fly, but the only thing you’re learn is how to come off as phony.
 Creating an authentic brand needs to be cultivated, well planned and executed.
 To help you, we’ve made a list of branding strategies to follow.

 Believe in your story

-Often businesses have a powerful storyline and don’t put it to good use.
+Often businesses have a powerful story but don’t put it to good use.
 Imagine if the world didn’t know Apple’s origin story, would they treat the company differently?
 Consumers want to see your heartfelt declaration of why your company exits.
 If you don’t believe in your company why should anyone else?